WebAssembly/design/JS.md

 Note: other fields like `signature` may be added in the future.

-The returned `Array` is populated in the same order as that in which imports appeared in the WebAssembly binary's imports table.
+The returned `Array` is populated in the same order imports appear in the WebAssembly binary's imports table.

 ### `WebAssembly.Module.customSections`